The Plaintiff's Personal Injury Action In New York State

 • Learn how to prepare, try, or win a caseand how to shepherd a client through the process.

-Written by leading practitioners from throughout New York State, this practical treatise answers the tough questions faced by the plaintiff's personal injury attorney everyday liens, special needs trusts, structures, Medicare and Medicaid, conflicts of interest, workers' compensation, no-fault, bankruptcy, representing a party in infancy, incompetency, and wrongful death.
+Written by leading practitioners from throughout New York State, this practical treatise answers the tough questions faced by the plaintiff's personal injury attorney every day, on topics ranging from special needs trusts, structured settlements, Medicare and Medicaid liens, conflicts of interest, workers' compensation, no-fault, bankruptcy, representing a party in infancy, incompetency, and wrongful death.

 New York's most experienced personal injury lawyers, and nationally recognized experts, teach cutting-edge skills for the practicing trial lawyer, while also laying out the most current substantive law from medical malpractice to mass torts.

 You may also be interested in: